amanzaildarr/files-upload-module-nestjs/README.md

-Here’s a sample README file for your MediaModule in NestJS:

 Media Module

 The MediaModule is a part of a NestJS application that provides media file handling services, including uploading and deleting files in AWS S3.
 This module is global and can be used across other modules in the application.
 It includes a REST API for uploading and removing media files.